Explain pointers in c

 int (*ptr)[2];

-In c programming every variable keeps two type of value.
+In C programming, every variable holds two types of values:

 (1) Meaning of following simple pointer declaration and definition: